Skip to content

 Scrims, also known as scrimmages - are practice games played between two teams in order to improve as a team.
 The results do not count toward any league total and thus can be used as a great way for teams to try new things and hone their understanding of the game or format.
 Find scrims for your team in the #scrim channel in Discord!
 Typically scrims (and ozfortress official matches) are played between 8 - 10 PM AEST/AEDT (Sydney/Melbourne time).

 Another way to practice is through PUGs (pickup games) and lobbies.
 These are hosted on community websites or through ozfortress servers!
-These are also a good way to make yourself known in the community and meet new people while practising sixes.
+These are also a good way to make yourself known in the community and meet new people.

-For more information about booking servers to play on and setting them up, visit Book a Server and Server Configs within the Help tab above!
+For more information about booking servers to play on and setting them up, visit Book a Server guide or Server Configs page!
 At the end of every game, a statistics page is generated at logs.tf and details kill, damage and more for each player!

 Want more information on what we just talked about?
 Visit playcomp.tf and comp.tf!